HarikrishnaMogan/Nodejs-HallBooking/README.md

 # Nodejs-HallBooking
 ##For creating Rooms
--use the link https://hallbooking437.herokuapp.com/createrooms with post method -the req body should be like below
+--use the link https://hallbooking437.herokuapp.com/createrooms with post method --the req body should be like below
 ```Javascript
 {
   "roomname" : "Non-Ac Room",